Ceiling effect (statistics)

 The "ceiling effect" is one type of scale attenuation effect; the other scale attenuation effect is the "floor effect".
 The ceiling effect is observed when an independent variable no longer has an effect on a dependent variable, or the level above which variance in an independent variable is no longer measurable.
 The specific application varies slightly in differentiating between two areas of use for this term: pharmacological or statistical.
 An example of use in the first area, a ceiling effect in treatment, is pain relief by some kinds of analgesic drugs, which have no further effect on pain above a particular dosage level (see also: ceiling effect in pharmacology).
 An example of use in the second area, a ceiling effect in data-gathering, is a survey that groups all respondents into income categories, not distinguishing incomes of respondents above the highest level measured in the survey instrument.
 The maximum income level able to be reported creates a "ceiling" that results in measurement inaccuracy, as the dependent variable range is not inclusive of the true values above that point.
 The ceiling effect can occur any time a measure involves a set range in which a normal distribution predicts multiple scores at or above the maximum value for the dependent variable.

 Data-gathering

-A ceiling effect in data-gathering, when variance in a dependent variable is not measured or estimated above a certain level, is a commonly encountered practical issue in gathering data in many scientific disciplines.
+A ceiling effect in data-gathering, when variance in a dependent variable is not measured or estimated above a certain level, is a commonly encountered practical issue in gathering data in multiple scientific disciplines.
 Such an effect is often the result of constraints on data-gathering instruments.
 When a ceiling effect occurs in data-gathering, there is a bunching of scores at the upper level reported by an instrument.